VictorVation/DMCalc/README.md

 # DMCalc

-A minimalistic discrete math calculator.
-Created by [Victor Szeto](http://victorszeto.com) and [Timothy Tong](http://timothytong.com).
+A minimalist discrete math calculator.
 Available on the Google Play Store.

 ## Features
 ### DivMod